Peter-32/CRUD-Data-Structure-and-Visualization-of-Graphs/README.md

 # CRUD-Data-Structure-and-Visualization-of-Graphs

 The "CRUD Data Structure and Visualization of Graphs" project allows a user to create example graphs using simple console commands.
+The node and edge data structures can also be reused in another project.

 Main Methods:
 - create, read, update, and delete nodes and edges